NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 })();
 ```

 The response times are plotted in a histogram, to visually show that there is a significant difference in response times.
-I used chartjs:
+I used `chart.js`.
+The scale is logarithmic.
+It is very easy to spot that heavy throttling takes place.

 <script src="https://cdn.jsdelivr.net/npm/chart.js@2.8.0"></script>
 <canvas id="chartJSContainer" width="600" height="400"></canvas>